s2135678/SoftwareDevelopment/software_design.md

 The `userCommunity` class has four attributes. `communityID` is the identification of the community. `communityGame` indicates which game this community belongs to. `peopleNumber` is the number of people in this community (including players and publishers). `Review` stores all reviews in this community.
 Apart from that, three methods are provided for this class. `postReviews` returns all the reviews in the community. `addPlayer` and `removePlayer` are methods that change the members of the community.

 The `Game` class has attributes that help the player to manage their game collection and buy new games. `gameId`, `gameName` and `type` help players to search games.
 The `price` is the money paid when buying the game.
-The `Status` indicates whether this game is available or there is a new version.
+The `Status` indicates whether this game is available or if there is a new version.
 The `rate` allows players to search the highest rating or most popular games.
-Besides, there are four methods, to change the state of games(`changePrice, updateStatus` and `changeRules`) and recommand the game (`recommandByType`).
+There are four methods, to change the state of games(`changePrice, updateStatus` and `changeRules`) and recommand the game (`recommandByType`).

 The `ratingService` class provides several methods to modified game's rate and recommend by rate.
 These services can be invoked when players give feedback to games or the system recommend popular games for players.

 The `reviewService` class has methods for players to post their review (`postReview`) and read others' reviews (`orderByGame` and `orderByUser`).
 There is also a weight system that can filter certain review sources (`orderByWeight`).

-The `gameExpansion` class have attributes, `expansionID`, `expansionName` and `expansionPrice` and two main functions, (`addExpansion`) and (`deleteExpansion`).
+The `gameExpansion` class has attributes, `expansionID`, `expansionName` and `expansionPrice` and two main functions, (`addExpansion`) and (`deleteExpansion`).
 This class can be used to manage expansions of games.

 ![](https://git.ecdf.ed.ac.uk/sd202021groups/group_10/raw/master/software_design/businessLogicLayer.jpg "business layer")